AriFordsham/GHCWiki/implementing-trees-that-grow/in-tree-api-annotations.md

-[Extension.hs](uploads/d8c2264fbabafa75275ffd52f9de4dbf/Extension.hs)This page is intended as a more durable discussion point for issues identified in !2418 and #17638.
+This page is intended as a more durable discussion point for issues identified in !2418 and #17638.

 You can find more about GHC's TTG design on its wiki pages:
 * [GHC Trees That Grow design](https://gitlab.haskell.org/ghc/ghc/wikis/implementing-trees-that-grow)